domzilla/gptinvoice/doc/ARCHITECTURE.md

 2. **Config Directory**: Created with `0700` permissions (owner access only)
 3. **No Cookie Support**: Unlike reference implementations, we don't support cookie-based auth to reduce complexity and security surface
 4. **Headless Browser**: Puppeteer runs in headless mode to avoid exposing the browser UI
-5. **Quote Stripping**: Token input automatically strips surrounding quotes to prevent accidental inclusion
+5. **Token Input Handling**: Token input automatically strips surrounding quotes and parses JSON session responses to extract the access token

 ## External Dependencies